kaianlima/spedy-desafio/README.md

 No Back-end foram utilizados:
 ``Spring, Spring Boot, Hibernate e MySQL```

-###
+### Detalhes

 Se a porta do front-end for alterada, é necessário ajustar no back-end, no arquivo

 ### `server/src/main/java/../dao/ClassificadoRepository`

-Caso a porta do back-end for alterada, é necessário ajustar no front-end, o proxy no arquivo
+Se a porta do back-end for alterada, é necessário ajustar no front-end, o proxy no arquivo

 ### `client/package.json`